graphaware/graph-aided-search/README.md

        }
   }';
 ```
-The **_gas-booster_** clause identify the type of operation, in this case it is required a boost operation.
+The **_gas-booster_** clause identify the type of operation, in this case it defines a boost operation.
 The **_name_** parameter is mandatory and allows to specify the Booster class.
 The remaining parameters depends on the type of booster.
 In the following paragraph the available boosters are described.